top of page

 Where Do I Request Residential Accommodations?

-Requests for any type of accommodation in college (whether academic or residential) will be handled through the same office - the Disability Support or Accessibility Office (each institution has a different name for this office).
 While each college or university accommodation request is unique, usually academic and residential accommodations have the same application process, same forms to fill out but different checkboxes to complete.
 This blog post describes in detail how to register with an Accessibility Office on campus.

-Good news - Many colleges now have the accommodation request process clearly spelled out on their website!
+GOOD NEWS!
+Many colleges now have the accommodation request process clearly spelled out on their website!

 To find your college's Disability Office website: